Divers and Snorkelers, of Course! How do you think we keep them coming back to Gladden Split year after year? They love the taste of human blood.

-Now Seriously, if a whale shark were to eat a human, it would be similar to your 90 year old grandma trying to chew on a medium rare stake with out her dentures in.
+Now Seriously, if a whale shark were to eat a human, it would be similar to your 90-year-old grandma trying to chew on a medium-rare steak without her dentures in.
 She is going to bruise the hell out of that state, but you and I know – it ain’t gonna happen.

-Get it … Whale Sharks don’t have any teeth, at lease any useful teeth, unlike there smaller cousins.
+Get it … Whale Sharks don’t have any teeth, at least any useful teeth, unlike their smaller cousins.

-Whale sharks are filter feeders and although they do have teeth, they don’t have anything do to with how they consume there food.
+Whale sharks are filter feeders and although they do have teeth, they don’t have anything do to with how they consume their food.

-A Whale Shark’s diet mainly consist of tiny animals including zoo-plankton, jellyfish, small bait fish, squid, and fish eggs.
+A Whale Shark’s diet mainly consists of tiny animals including zooplankton, jellyfish, small baitfish, squid, and fish eggs.

 Whale sharks can be found in Belizean waters throughout the year.
-However, predicting where they’re going to be is very hard, because there main food do not stay in one location.
+However, predicting where they’re going to be is very hard, because their main food does not stay in one location.

-But, in the months of March, April, May, and June predicting where the are going to be gets a bit easier.
+But, in the months of March, April, May, and June predicting where they are going to get a bit easier.
 This is because during these months, around the full moon, huge schools of Caribbean fish come to Gladden Split to release their eggs.